percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 **Scenario:** Replica cluster's primary changes.

-**Expected behavior:** Operator asserts every declared channel on the new primary and runs `RESET REPLICA ALL FOR CHANNEL` on the old primary.
-Once channels are running on the new primary, condition flips back to `Running`.
-The persisted channel config on the new primary lets MySQL resume from its saved GTID; no full re-bootstrap.
+**Expected behavior:** GR's `mysql_start_failover_channels_if_primary` member action [automatically starts the channel on the newly-elected primary](https://dev.mysql.com/doc/refman/8.4/en/replication-asynchronous-connection-failover-replica.html).
+The docs don't explicitly cover what happens on the demoted ex-primary, so the operator defensively runs `STOP REPLICA FOR CHANNEL '<name>'` on any non-primary member found with the channel running.
+The operator re-asserts `SET GLOBAL super_read_only = ON` on the current primary (since GR clears it on promotion).
+Channel state survives the role change because Phase A previously configured the channel on every member; `_add_managed` rows replicated to every member via GR DML; the filter is present on every member.

 ### 8.7 Channel add / remove / modify

 **Scenario:** User edits `replicationChannels[]`.

-**Expected behavior:** Reconciler diffs declared vs. currently configured channels on the primary.
-Adds: `CHANGE REPLICATION SOURCE TO … FOR CHANNEL '<new>'; START REPLICA FOR CHANNEL '<new>'`.
-Removes: `STOP REPLICA; RESET REPLICA ALL FOR CHANNEL '<old>'`.
-Renames are detected as remove-plus-add; the new channel restarts from the cluster's current GTID (works if source still has the binlogs, fails with divergence otherwise).
+**Expected behavior:** Reconciler diffs declared vs. currently configured channels.

+- *Add:* run full Phase A through Phase D for the new channel: per-member CHANGE REPLICATION SOURCE TO + replication filter, then `_add_managed()` + AUTO_FAILOVER toggle + START REPLICA on the current primary.
+- *Remove:* on every member, `STOP REPLICA FOR CHANNEL '<old>'; RESET REPLICA ALL FOR CHANNEL '<old>';` (this also clears the channel's filter).
+On the current primary, `asynchronous_connection_failover_delete_managed('<old>', '<group UUID>')`.

 ### 8.8 Source list updates within a channel